yoavfreund/Bathymetry/README.md

     conda isntall folium

 ## Notes
-dev branch is called: human_editing
+Dev branch is called: human_editing

 Once software is competed a pip package will be created for sharing.